janskwr/MN-P2/README.md

 # MN-P2
 Project 2 for Numerical Analysis course.
+Note: All comments in Polish language.